buddypress/buddypress/docs/contributor/code/reporting-bugs.md

 # Reporting Bugs

-The BuddyPress community relies on contributions from people like you to grow stronger each day.
-With more users testing and using BuddyPress, we are receiving an increasing number of bug reports, feature suggestions, and enhancement ideas.
-This guide provides useful information on how to report bugs and features, and how you can help fix them.
+The BuddyPress community relies on contributions from people like you to grow stronger every day.
+As more users test and use BuddyPress, we are receiving an increasing number of bug reports, feature suggestions, and enhancement ideas.
+This guide provides useful information on how to report bugs and features and how you can help fix them.

 ## Overview of Bug Reporting and Resolution